HWilliams64/ADIT1990-01-Spring23/final_project/overview.md

    does not cause you to lose.
 You should review the assignments from Week 6 and Week 12 for help with this step.

-3. Once you have found a suitable letter to play, write your team name followed by a colon ':' and then the letter you'd like to play to the shared game file.
+3. Once you have found a suitable letter to play, write the letter you'd like to play to the shared game file.
 You should review the assignment from Week 8 for help with this step.

 The moment your application writes to the file, it should exit with an exit code of 0.
 The next time it's your application's turn to play, the referee